senseofsteph/SocialSesh/README.md

 #### 2.0

-- List 1–3 2.0 features

-- Can tailor activites to stage of life (parents, elderly)
+-  Tailor activites to the stage of life of user (parents, elderly, etc.)
 - Can schedule social sessions with multiple users
-- Policy and background checks to ensure safety amongst users
+- Electronic policy signature and background check to ensure safety amongst users
-- Make the UI prettier with front-end tools
+- Make the UI slick with front-end technologies

 #### 3.0